prahladyeri/curated-lists/lists/web.md

 - [highcharts](http://www.highcharts.com/) - Interactive JavaScript charting library.
 But remember, its free only for personal/non-commercial use.

 ## JavaScript Components
-- [React](https://reactjs.org/) - React is a JavaScript library for building user interfaces.
-It is maintained by Facebook and a community of individual developers and companies.
 - [jqueryui](https://jqueryui.com/) - jQuery UI is a curated set of user interface interactions, effects, widgets, and themes built on top of the jQuery JavaScript Library.
 - [datatables.net](http://datatables.net/) - Add advanced interaction controls
 to your HTML tables the free & easy way.